VijayV2003/Job_Intern/README.md

 # Job and Internship Platform

-Welcome to our Job and Internship Platform!
+Welcome to our Job and Internship
+!
 This website connects students and job seekers with organizations offering job opportunities.
 It also provides various tools to enhance the user's profile, prepare for interviews, and find mentorship.
 Below is a detailed breakdown of each section of our platform.

 ## Flow Chart